This post was most recently updated on January 12th, 2022

 I wanted to share this letter with you…

 “Dear Child of Mine,

 On this earth, during your mortal life, it may seem you are traveling in a wilderness — where you are often lost and wandering…where the path can be rocky and difficult…and where you may even feel alone.

 May I assure you that I will be with you always.
 I will guide you at the crossroads.
-I will comfort you at the end of an exhausting day.
-I will strengthen you when the path becomes steep.
+I’ll comfort you at the end of an exhausting day.
+And I will strengthen you when the path becomes steep.

 I will bless you that you will learn and grow through your travels in this life.
 And at the end of your mortal journey, I will welcome you home with open arms.”